algo-hhu/k-min-sum-radii/README.md

 kMSR provides various implementations to solve the k-Min-Sum-Radii problem.
 The k-Min-Sum-Radii problem is a clustering problem that aims to minimize the sum of the radii of the clusters.
 Given a set of points, the aim is to find $k$ balls such that the the sum of the radii of the balls is minimized.
 The package provides the following algorithms:

 - `schmidt`: The algorithm is described in [this paper](https://doi.org/10.1007/978-3-031-49815-2_9).
 In practice, this works well for clusters that are not too separated.
 The algorithm uses the parameters `epsilon`, `n_u`, and `num_test_radii` to control the trade-off between the quality of the solution and the runtime.
 Increase `n_u` for a more accurate solution.
-- `heuristic`: The algorithm is a simple heuristic that selects the $k$ points with the smallest sum of distances to all other points.
+- `heuristic`: The algorithm is a simple heuristic that explores all possible combinations for the first cluster, and then selects the remaining centers as the points farthest from the radius of the first cluster.
+This algorithm works well in practice but it not practical for large datasets.
 - `gonzales`: This is the standard [Gonzales algorithm](https://doi.org/10.1016/0304-3975(85)90224-5) for $k$-center.
 - `kmeans`: This is the [k-means++ algorithm](https://doi.org/10.5555/1283383.1283494) for $k$-means.